This is an important foundation to improve human resource quality, promote innovation and integrate deeper into the global knowledge network.

 Dr. Hoang Ngoc Vinh - former Director of the Department of Vocational Education (Ministry of Education and Training) also said that restructuring the current university education system is no longer a choice, but a mandatory requirement.
 The network of training facilities is fragmented and unreasonably distributed: some places are densely concentrated, while others are almost "empty" of universities.
 According to Mr. Vinh, the restructuring policy needs to solve three major bottlenecks: overcoming waste of resources; reallocating occupations and training scale appropriately; and at the same time improving the quality synchronously to achieve the goal of Resolution 71-NQ/TW on developing high-quality human resources.

-“If restructuring is considered a temporary measure, we will have to do it again in a few years.
-International experience shows that restructuring is only successful when combined with a long-term vision and strategic investment,” the former Director of the Department of Vocational Education (Ministry of Education and Training) emphasized.
+"If we consider restructuring merely a temporary measure, we will have to do it again in a few years.
+International experience shows that restructuring is only successful when it is linked to a long-term vision and strategic investment," emphasized the former Director of the Department of Vocational Education (Ministry of Education and Training).

 Many other education experts also proposed key solutions in the process of restructuring the university system.
 First of all, it is necessary to merge, consolidate or change the model for ineffective schools.
 Small-scale facilities with low enrollment for many years or no longer suitable for local human resource needs should be considered for merger into regional universities or other schools.